zwsyscall/korvatunturi/readme.md

 # Configuration?
 There's a config.toml file that might or might not be up to date.
 If it's not, please check `src/settings.rs` for the settings you can tweak without poking at the source.
 At any rate, the source code is modular and should be easy to pick up.
-There is as little interconnectivity as possible (to a reasonable extent)
+There is as little interconnectivity between modules as possible (to a reasonable extent)